some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-The Offset field shall transport the upper 28 bits of an uint32.
+The Offset field shall transport the upper 28 bits of a uint32.
 The lower 4 bits shall be always be interpreted as 0.

 Note: This means that the offset field can only transport offset values that are multiples of 16 bytes.

 .. feat_req:: 🎯
-    :id: feat_req_someip_767
+    :id: feat_req_someiptp_767
     :reqtype: Requirement
     :security: NO
     :safety: QM